Democrats say Trump impeachment charges must come swiftly

 Russia and President Vladimir Putin benefited most from Trump's actions toward Ukraine, she said.

 “All roads lead to Putin.
-Understand that,” she declared at a news conference.
-“That was the a-ha moment.”
+Understand that,” she declared at a morning news conference at the Capitol.
+"That was the a-ha moment."

 She spoke solemnly and calmly, but that changed when she was asked as she was leaving if she hates Trump.